Equivariant instanton homology: Simplifying the twisted Borel homology

+Despite the names, note that \textbf{strong Poincar\'e duality does not necessarily imply weak Poincar\'e duality}, because of the new hypothesis on the existence of an `invariant fundamental class' $F$.
+Rather, strong Poincar\'e duality essentially supposes the existence of a \textit{bimodule} equivalence between $A$ and $A^\vee[n]$, while weak Poincar\'e duality supposes slightly more than the existence of a \textit{right module} equivalence between $A$ and $A^\vee[n]$.
+A mere right module equivalence is insufficient for the argument we want to make below, and we need the added hypothesis about the cycle $F$; nonetheless, this second condition remains weaker, in the sense that far more examples in nature satisfy weak duality than strong duality.

+These hypotheses will be relevant to simplifying the dualizing module $D_A$, because we have equivalences of left $A$-modules; the first map is the quasi-isomorphism given by sending $1$ to the augmentation map $\epsilon$, and the second the isomorphism given by sending $\eta$ to the map $\eta': EA \to A^\vee$ defined by $\eta'(x)(a) = \eta(xa)$.

+Therefore, if we can replace $A$ with $A^\vee$ as a right module, we can at least conclude that $H_*(D_A) = R[n]$; and if we can replace $A$ with $A^\vee$ as a bimodule, we see that $D_A \simeq R[n]$ as left $A$-modules, which is essentially enough for the desired result.

-\begin{remark}This is a very special case of what is called a \emph{Gorenstein condition} in the literature, which usually amounts to something like the condition $\text{Hom}_A(R, A) \cong A[n]$, interpreted in a derived sense.
+\begin{remark}This is a very special case of what is called a \emph{Gorenstein condition} in the literature, which usually amounts to something like an assumption that there exists a bimodule isomorphism $\text{Hom}_A(R, A) \cong A[n]$, interpreted in a derived sense.
 Our condition implies this because of the chain of equivalences

 The second equality uses the tensor-hom adjunction for (bi)modules over two rings, and all appearances of ``$\text{Hom}$" are derived.
 We will not use the Gorenstein condition except through the above Poincar\'e duality condition; this remark is purely motivational.